xtaohub/Sayram-2D/README.md

 # fvm2d

 fvm2d is a C++ program that uses a positivity-preserving finite volume method to solve the 2D radiation belt diffusion equation with a full diffusion matrix.
-It solves the 2D Fokker-Planck equation in ${(\alpha, \log(p))}$ coordinates and allows for the adjustment of parameters to modify the mesh, range, or time step.
+It solves the 2D Fokker-Planck equation in ${(\alpha, \log(E))}$ coordinates and allows for the adjustment of parameters to modify the mesh, range, or time step.

 With slight modification, the code can be used to solve any Fokker-Planck type equation that can be written in the conservative form.